An expert team of professionals with the experience,

-Edward Cunningham is Director of the Ash Center China Programs at Harvard University’s John F. Kennedy School of Government, and has trained over 1,200 senior Chinese government officials since 1999.
-He also directs the school’s Asia Energy and Sustainability Initiative and focuses on energy markets and governance, international economics and competitiveness, and China’s integration into the world economy.
-He first lived in China in 1992 and serves as an advisor to private and publicly listed companies as well as venture and private equity funds, specializing largely in energy and environmental technologies, infrastructure assets, and technology-enabled services.
+Professor Edward Cunningham is Director of the Ash Center China Programs at Harvard University’s John F. Kennedy School of Government, which has trained over 2,000 senior Chinese business executives, government officials, philanthropists and NGO leaders since 1999.
+He also directs the Kennedy School’s Asia Energy and Sustainability Initiative and is an Adjunct Lecturer of Public Policy.
+Edward advises private and publicly listed companies, investment banks, and venture/PE funds focusing largely on infrastructure assets, finance, energy and environmental technologies, as well as financial and technology-enabled services.